Dundee chosen for £190m battery megafactory – Daily Business

 Minimal planning permission is required to convert the former Michelin plant into a high-tech, modern MegaFactory reducing capital costs and meaning AMTE can start construction quickly.

-The Dundee site would significantly increase AMTE’s cell production capacity, complementing and building on the expertise AMTE has gained at its existing facility in Thurso, Scotland, the first site in the UK to develop and produce a commercial scale battery product.
+The Dundee site would significantly increase AMTE’s cell production capacity, complementing and building on the expertise AMTE has gained at its existing facility at Thurso in the north of Scotland, the first site in the UK to develop and produce a commercial scale battery product.

 Thurso enables AMTE to perfect the manufacturing process and anticipate what challenges or opportunities large-scale manufacturing rates might bring.
 Thurso remains core to AMTE manufacturing capabilities in scale-up, providing capacity to accelerate the development of next generation cells and scaled production.

-This is alongside its ongoing work to develop high-performance cells at the UK Battery Industrialisation Centre (‘UKBIC’) in Coventry and at its head office in Oxford, where successful progress underpins our confidence in our future development path.
+This is alongside its ongoing work to develop high-performance cells at the UK Battery Industrialisation Centre in Coventry and at its head office in Oxford, where successful progress underpins our confidence in our future development path.

 Currently, AMTE is one of the only cell manufacturers working in the UK, with commercial partnerships in place to support requirements for energy storage and specialised automotive industries.